matchlessNostril/MulMeokNyang/README.md

 <img src="https://github.com/matchlessNostril/catFeeder/assets/144131324/63203aa2-017e-45fc-90ca-84b4f1fe4cfa" alt="12_CatHydration" width="200"/>

 - Set the daily goal hydaration.
 - If you want to register a new cat, click the additional registration button.
-Or If you want to go straight to the management space, click tge complete complete registration.
+Or If you want to go straight to the management space, click the complete complete registration.

 ### 7️⃣ Main